chrisgrieser/obsidian-quadro/README.md

 - Splitting Code Files is not yet supported.
 Doing so with any other method (such as another plugin) is likely going to result in broken references.
 - ⚠️ Renaming or moving Code/Data Files should be done from within Obsidian.
-  Using the Windows Explorer or macOS' Finder does not trigger the automatic updating of references, meaning a loss of information.
+  Using the Windows Explorer or macOS Finder does not trigger the automatic updating of references, meaning a loss of information.

 ### Extraction